Annual Meeting Awards

 Robert L. Brent Lecture

 This lecture recognizes Robert L. Brent’s contributions to the Teratology Society and particularly for the implementation of the “Teratogen Update.”
 The purpose of the Robert L. Brent Lecture is to facilitate the discussion of new and old teratogens during the Annual Meeting.
-This year’s Robert L. Brent Lecture will be presented by Robert L. Clark, Artemis Pharmaceutical Research, on Tuesday, June 26 at 8:00 am.
+This year’s Robert L. Brent Lecture will be presented by Cheryl Maslen, Oregon Health Sciences University, on Tuesday, June 25 at 8:00 am.

 Edward W. Carney Distinguished Service Award

 This award honors Edward W. Carney, Past President of the Teratology Society, for his exemplary dedication and service to the Society and the field of teratology.
-This year’s Edward W. Carney Distinguished Service Award recipient is Barbara F. Hales, McGill University.
-Dr. Hales commitment and leadership on the Teratology Primer, advisory roles on review committees for government agencies such as the Canadian Institute for Health Research, service on expert panels, peer review task groups, grant reviews, and leadership for IUTOX are all testaments to her many contributions to service and leadership in the field of birth defects research.
-Coupled with her exemplary publication record, and numerous teaching and scientific achievement awards, Dr. Hales has established an outstanding national and international reputation that is highly respected by investigators, educators, students, postdoctoral fellows, and others in the field.
-Through these and her numerous other contributions, she has left an indelible mark on the Teratology Society and on the field of birth defects research at large.
-This award will be presented at the Annual Meeting Awards Presentation and Business Meeting on Wednesday, June 27.
+This year’s Edward W. Carney Distinguished Service Award recipient is Thomas B. Knudsen, US Environmental Protection Agency.
+Dr. Knudsen’s commitment to the Teratology Society and leadership in shaping its future, participation in Strategic Planning Sessions, mentorship of trainees, service on committees, expert panels, and peer review groups, and leadership for FutureTox are all testaments to his many contributions to service and leadership in the field of birth defects research.
+Coupled with his exemplary publication record, and numerous scientific achievement awards, Dr. Knudsen has established an outstanding national and international reputation that is highly respected by investigators, educators, students, postdoctoral fellows, and others in the field.
+Through these and numerous other contributions, he has left an indelible mark on the Teratology Society and on the field of birth defects research at large.
+This award will be presented at the Annual Meeting Awards Presentation and Business Meeting on Wednesday, June 26.